 Each student in the LINKS program is assigned a Peer Mentor who is responsible for maintaining weekly contact with participants throughout the academic year through both individual contact, and small group activities.
 LINKS Peer Mentors are successful upper-class students, who serve as role models to first year students, and provide academic, personal, and social support, as they transition from high school to college.
 Peer Mentors help students with their sense of belonging, helping to develop individual relationships with students while connecting them with a community.

 Peer Mentor selection is based on academic merit, leadership potential, service to campus and community, and commitment to diversity and inclusion at Ohio University.
 Peer Mentors must also successfully complete an 8-week, INST 4930 Peer Mentor training course in the spring semester, before employment begins.
 Peer Mentors meet one-on-one with their assigned students on a biweekly basis throughout the academic year, conduct weekly study sessions, and plan and facilitate group social and service outings.

 Each student is also assigned an OMSAR advisor.
 The advisor meets individually with each student three times per semester.
 The OMSAR advisor works with students to make sure students are connected to campus, thriving in their areas of study, and aware of the multitude of resources available to ensure their academic success.
 The OMSAR advisor advises students holistically with an understanding of the difficulties BIPOC students face at PWI's.
 Additionally, advisors encourage campus leadership and involvement, community engagement, and professional development in the student's chosen filed.

 All students in the LINKS program receive free tutoring throughout the duration of their enrollment at Ohio University.

 Who Participates in LINKS?

-All under-represented students are welcome to participate in the LINKS program during their first year at Ohio University.
+All multicultural students are automatically enrolled in the LINKS program during their first year at Ohio University.
 The LINKS program is required for participants in the following scholarship programs: